SSP Setup and Prerequisites

 - Python is the only supported programming language that you can use to write SSPs.
 We recommend using

-if you have to work with multiple versions on the same machine.- You can choose which Python version a task script uses by adding a
+pyenvif you have to work with multiple versions on the same machine. - You can choose which Python version a task script uses by adding a

-file.
+"runtime"parameter to the script'sconfig.jsonfile.
 Python versions 3.7, 3.8, 3.9, 3.10, and 3.11 are supported currently.
-For more information, see config.json Files.- The following procedure shows how to initialize the TetraScience SDK in a single, basic Python development environment.
-It's recommended that you use a Python package manager, such as pipx or uv, to initialize the SDK in more complex development environments.
+For more information, see config.json Files. - The following procedure shows how to initialize the TetraScience Development Tools in a single, basic Python development environment.
+It's recommended that you use a Python package manager, such as pipx or uv, to initialize these tools in more complex development environments.

-To initialize the TetraScience SDK 2.0, do the following:
+To initialize a TetraScience development environment, do the following:

 -